Is a low-carb or keto diet right for you?

 How low to go for PCOS?

 Any diet that leads to weight loss may be beneficial for PCOS, but lower carb diets have been shown to be successful at treating markers of PCOS and improving outcomes.
-More data are needed for a conclusive recommendation.
-No data exist comparing the effects of low carb and keto diets.
+It isn’t clear whether ketogenic diets are superior to low carb, as no studies have directly compared these.

 Where to start: For more information on treating or reversing PCOS with a keto or low-carb diet, see our guides: